lifting-bits/sleigh/README.md

 ## API Usage

-An example program called `sleighLift` has been included to demonstrate how to use the SLEIGH API.
-It takes a hexadecimal string of bytes and either disassembles it or lifts it to p-code.
-The program can be invoked like so, where the `action` argument must be either `disassemble` or `pcode`:
+An example program called `sleighLift` has been included to demonstrate how to use the Sleigh API.
+It takes a hexadecimal string of bytes and can disassemble it or lift it to p-code.
+The program can be invoked as follows, where the `action` argument must be either `disassemble` or `pcode`:

 ```sh
 sleighLift [action] [sla_file] [bytes] [-a address] [-p root_sla_dir] [-s pspec_file]